fastwow/threadsign/docs/SystemDesign.md

 ### LLM Processing
 - `reddit_posts.processed_at` tracks when a post was last processed by LLM
+- Reddit posts are raw signals only—no scoring or evaluation at ingestion stage
+- Each idea is scored on 4 criteria (each 0–100 independently): pain point intensity, willingness to pay, competitive landscape, TAM
+- Final score is simple average of all criteria
-- `ideas.llm_raw` stores full LLM response for audit/debugging
+- `ideas.llm_raw` stores individual criterion scores for breakdown display
-- Only ideas with score ≥ 60 are stored (lower scores discarded)
+- Only ideas with average score ≥ 60 are stored (lower scores discarded)
+- **All posts are marked as processed regardless of score** - low-scoring posts don't block processing

 ### Email Delivery Tracking
 - `email_deliveries` table tracks when emails were sent to subscribers
 - Stores Resend message IDs for delivery status lookups (if needed)
 - Used for metrics (email open rate, delivery rate) - implementation detail only
+- **Email Delivery Schedule:** Runs every 20 minutes
+- **Duplicate Prevention:** Emails include only ideas that haven't been sent to that user before (tracked via `email_deliveries.ideas_included`)
+- Each delivery includes all new ideas matching the user's subscribed topics since their last email

 ## 4. Security & Access Notes